 You will know your plantains start to ripen when the skins turn from green, to bright yellow, to dark yellow with black spots.

-Carefully peel off the skins, making sure not to squish the plantains.
+- First, carefully peel off the skins, making sure not to squish the plantains.
 Then slice them into 1/4 to 1/3 inch strips.

-Once the Perfect Baked Plantains come out of the oven, just try to keep your hands out of them.
+- Once the Perfect Baked Plantains come out of the oven, just try to keep your hands out of them.
 You won’t be able to do it!

 The sweetness of the ripe plantains creates the perfect salty-sweet snack.